marjacob/se-server/README.md

 ```

 ## Updating
-Update Space Engineers by replacing the `DedicatedServer.zip` by an updated version and restarting the server.
+Update Space Engineers by replacing the `DedicatedServer.zip` with an updated version and restarting the server.

 ## Managing the server